Monday, February 29, 2016

 • The trip is put off several times, the last for 24 hours to coincide with the day off of a servant thought to be a spy.*

-« Placed near the queen at the time of her marriage, Her Majesty, accustomed to her, liked her skill and intelligence.
-She was treated in a way better than should have been that of a woman of her class. » (Bold added: the remark throws light on the servant's animosity.)
+*« Placed near the queen at the time of her marriage, Her Majesty, accustomed to her, liked her skill and intelligence.
+She was treated in a way better than should have been that of a woman of her class. » (Bold added: the remark may explain the servant's animosity.)

 -- Madame Campan, p.
 340

-• That change means that royalist troops from the frontier stay in the region much longer than the few hours originally planned, which destabilizes the population.
-Have they come to collect unpaid taxes?
+• That change means that royalist troops from the frontier remain in the region much longer than the few hours originally planned, frightening the population.
+Have they come to collect feudal dues to landowners that have not been paid?
 Do they announce an invasion?

 --When the King took Flight by Timothy Tackett, 2004